Parts Of A Garage Explained

 You can build your garage to include multiple bays.
 Not all bays need to be used to house vehicles, though.
 Some people build a triple bay garage to store two vehicles and turn the third bay to a workshop or gym.

-At Chart Garages, our timber garages can be built to fit any number of cars.
+At Chart Garages, our timber garages can be built to fit a number of cars.
 Each bay has a dedicated double-door, so parking your vehicles is easy and there is plenty of space to walk around them.
 We offer a range of sizes, including wider bays and deeper garages to also provide storage room for your garden equipment and tools.

 Cladding